 In 2010 Jumaily began to receive death threats from religious fundamentalist groups both from within the university and outside.
 He was accused and persecuted for purportedly advocating atheism.
 He was forced to leave Iraq to Jordan, but returned a year later.
 After several incidents and deaths in his circle, he was forced to flee the country once more.
 He has since been based in Amman, where he has continued his artistic work under highly precarious circumstances.

-As well as being a respected painter Jumaily is both an editor and writer and has worked for several publications in Iraqi, as well as for other Arab-language newspapers and magazines.
+As well as being a respected painter Jumaily is both an editor and writer and has worked for several publications in Iraq, as well as for other Arab-language newspapers and magazines.